 Many have made the jump from sales to marketing – often taking a pay cut as a result – and have used training courses to fill the gaps in their knowledge, knowing they bring other skills to the table.
 This is especially relevant when companies are requiring new or rare skillsets, and marketing has a lot of transferable skills that make it open to offers from other departments.
 Training, when used properly, will save the business money.

 Qualifications, like those from CIM, provide marketing and communications professionals with practical tools and techniques, as well as a more strategic understanding, which they can then apply to their job roles.
 For employers, training courses can encourage a more skilled and knowledgeable workforce, and increase employee loyalty amongst the most ambitious and keen to develop members of staff.

 Naturally, some marketing qualifications can be more costly in both time and resource than others, and it is not uncommon for employers to reduce the perceived risk on their end by offering to sponsor the studies under the condition that, if the employee leaves the business before a certain time-frame, they will have to pay back some of the cost of their course.

 Ultimately, this might be a decision that will be taken out of the hands of employers, because employees are now spending their own money on training courses in order to get ahead.
 42% of respondents said they planned to make changes to their skills and prioritise upskilling in their current profession, and they wouldn't necessarily wait until they were asked to upskill.
 In some segments, money saved through a change in commuting habits has left room for self-funding new skills.

 Take charge of your own learning this year.
 CIM’s virtual training courses, covering a wide range of topics, are designed to give you the skills you need to enhance your career.
-If you are a CIM member, you can bag a 15% discount at the checkout!
+If you are a CIM member, you're entitled to a 15% discount on every virtual training course available.

 - 0 views